 My favorite training may well be back country snowshoe running.

 The performance goal: to (repeatedly) deliver `the beautiful race.'
-Ignore devices reporting time, Watts, heart rate, etc. (useful as these can be), and just race well.
+Ideally, ignore devices reporting time, Watts, heart rate, etc. (useful as these can be), and just race well.
 The feeling can be one of euphoria.
 Sometimes.